yuvalmGS/gigaspaces-wiki-jekyll/xap97net/concepts.markdown

 The common topology is of a partitioned cluster, where each partition member has one or more replicas.
 With this topology, there is no scalability bottleneck in the amount of data that can be stored in the cluster, and each partition is fault-tolerant as it has a backup replica.

-(i) This topology is also known in GigaSpaces XAP as Partitioned-Sync2Backup.
+{% info %} This topology is also known in GigaSpaces XAP as Partitioned-Sync2Backup.
 {toc-zone}
 {whr}
 {refer}**Next Chapter:** [A Typical SBA Application]{refer}